 (4) This policy provides a framework for the development and management of the CDU Art Collection.
-It encompasses the management of works of art, be they part of the permanent collection or on loan to the University for display, research and/or acquisition assessment.
+It encompasses the management of works of art, whether they form part of the permanent collection or are on loan to the University for display, research and/or acquisition assessment.
+This policy should be read in conjunction with the Art Collection Procedure.